nils-hamel/spherical-camera/README.md

 ## Copyright and License

 **spherical-camera** - Nils Hamel <br >
-Copyright (c) 2016-2018 DHLAB, EPFL
+Copyright (c) 2016-2020 DHLAB, EPFL

 This program is licensed under the terms of the GNU GPLv3.
+Documentation and illustrations are licensed under the terms of the CC BY 4.0.

 ## References